gabrik/ansible-playground/README.md

-pip3 install libvirt-python lxml ansible-galaxy collection install community.libvirt ansible-galaxy collection install community.general
+pip3 install libvirt-python lxml ansible-galaxy collection install community.libvirt ansible-galaxy collection install community.general ansible-galaxy install nvidia.nvidia_driver
 ```

 ## Roles

 - kvm_provison: this roles allows to spawn (and destroy) VMs and virtual networks on libvirt
 - lxd_provison: this roles allows to spawn (and destroy) containers with LXD
+- net_provison: this roles allows to create and destroy virtual networks and interfaces (WIP)

 ## Playbooks